allamaprabhuani/akantu2/examples/c++/solid_mechanics_model/explicit/README.rst

 Note that it is also the default value, hence using ``model.initFull();`` is equivalent.

 This example models the propagation of a wave in a 3D steel beam.
-The beam and the applied displacement in the :math:`x` direction are shown in :numref:`fig-ex-explicit`.
+The beam and the applied displacement in the :math:`x` direction are shown in :numref:`fig-smm-explicit-bc`.

-.. _fig-ex-explicit:
+.. _fig-smm-explicit-bc:
 .. figure:: examples/c++/solid_mechanics_model/explicit/images/explicit.svg
             :align: center
             :width: 90%